Limit sets for modules over groups on CAT(0) spaces -- from the Euclidean to the hyperbolic: Appendix: The connection with (tropical) algebraic geometry: $ (G ;A) G$ is abelian

 (Usually $K$ will be $R$ itself.)
 Then (\ref{complement}) breaks up as

 where $v$ runs through all valuations on $D$ with $v(D)\geq 0$.

 It turns out that the sets $\Delta ^{v}(G;R)$ are the key to the geometry of $\Sigma _{D}(G;R)^c$; they are much better behaved than their images $\rho (\Delta ^{v}(G;R))$ under the radial projection.
 In fact they have some excellent geometric properties which, although distorted under radial projection, still impose restrictions on $\rho (\Delta ^{v}(G;R))$ and hence on $\Sigma _{D}(G;R)^c$.
 Later developments confirmed the importance of the $\Delta ^{v}(G;R)$: they reappeared --- independent of \cite{BGr84} but enhanced with the computational power of Gr\"{o}bner basis techniques --- as the central objects of Tropical Geometry\footnote{Tropical Geometry emerged in the early nineties as a systematic attempt to investigate the analogue of algebraic geometry over the {\it tropical semi-ring} $({\R}, \oplus, \odot)$, the real numbers with addition $a\oplus b=\text { min}\{a,b\}$ and $a\odot b=a+b$.
 See for example \cite{St96} or \cite{RST05}.
-By the turn of the millenium it had mellowed from a $PL$ analogue of algebraic geometry into a powerful tool for applications in classical algebraic geometry; see \cite{M05}, \cite{IMS09}, \cite{MS09}.}.
+By the turn of the millenium it had mellowed from a $PL$ analogue of algebraic geometry into a powerful tool for applications in classical algebraic geometry; see \cite{M05}, \cite{MS15}.}.
 We call $\Delta ^{v}(G;R)$ {\it the tropical variety}\footnote{In the literature the tropical variety of a polynomial ideal $I$ is usually defined as the intersection of the singularity locus of the tropical polynomials associated to the elements of $I$.
 The equivalence of the two definitions drops out as a byproduct of the proof of the main results in \cite{BGr84}; see Section \ref{proofs} } {\it of the ideal $I$ with respect to the valuation $v$.}

-A closed subset $\Delta \subseteq {\R}^n$ is {\it polyhedral} if it is a finite union of finite intersections of closed half spaces; it is {\it rationally defined} over the additive subgroup $S\leq {\R}$ if the half-spaces are defined by linear equations with coefficients in $S$.
+A closed subset $\Delta \subseteq {\R}^n$ is {\it polyhedral} if it is a finite union of finite intersections of closed half spaces; it is {\it rationally defined} over the additive subgroup $S\leq {\R}$ if the half-spaces are defined by linear equations of the form $f(x)=s$ where $f(x)$ has rational coefficients and $s\in S$.
 Here is the first main result on $\Delta ^{v}(G;R)$:

 \begin{thm}\cite{BGr84} The subset $\Delta ^{v}(G;R)\subseteq \text{\rm Hom}(G,{\R})$ is polyhedral and rationally defined over the additive group generated by ${\Z}$ and the finite values in $v(D)$. \end{thm}